ekoenig4/CrystalAnalyzer/README.md

 ````
 cmsRun python/test_tvgen_cfg.py
 ````
-Then use the output.root file in the scripts here () to generate RCT TV
+Then use the output.root file in the scripts here: [tvgen](https://github.com/ekoenig4/CMSPhase2RCT/tree/master/tvgen) to generate RCT TV